mikewaters/dotfiles-jinja2/README.md

 ## Development
 For any file that requires a variant, the file is templated using `Jinja2` and the `.j2` extension is added to it.
-At the same time, a .gitignore rule is added for the rendered file's name (ex: bash/.bashrc.j2 would require bash/.bashrc in ignore list).
-This prevents rendered fies from being accidentally committed into source control, and also allows rendered files to be cleaned up by a script.
-[This will be added to the project's build process.]
+Running `make build` will drop a .gitignore into each stow package to prevent rendered files from being accidentally committed into source control.
+Running `make compile` will render all templates, allowing yo uto see if your template is working.
+Make sure you don't stow these files until you are ready; if you stow something, and then modify your package, for instance removing a file, un-stowing will NOT remove that file's symlink, as stow doesnt know anything about it anymore.

 For information on using Jinja filters and extensions, see the documentation for `yasha`, which is the Jinja2 cli wrapper that this project uses to render templates.

 ## Issues
-We skip j2 and yaml files, they will not be stowed.  if this is an issue it can be worked aroun
+If you have a .j2 file that needs to be stowed, this will not work for you ;)